 RESTRAINING ORDERS ATTORNEYS IN OVERLAND PARK, KANSAS

 In Kansas, the law allows individuals who have been abused, stalked, sexually assaulted, or victims of human trafficking to get a protective order against the person or persons committing those actions.
 This is done through Protection From Abuse and Protection from Stalking Orders.
 These orders, commonly known as a PFA or PFS, are different from criminal prosecution or civil orders that may come up in your divorce or family law case.
 They are intended to provide quick and immediate protection for those in need.
+This page focuses on PFAs and PFSs, written by a Protection from Abuse Attorney.

 While the intent may be to provide a quick result, oftentimes that is not the case.
 Your initial hearing will be shortly after the petition is filed.
 But, the final trial may be weeks or sometimes even months after that.
 In the meantime, if you were the party served with the restraining order, your life may be affected in huge and lasting ways.
-That’s why it is important you contact a lawyer immediately to figure out your next steps.
+That’s why it is important you contact a protection from abuse lawyer immediately to figure out your next steps.

 Eventually, you will arrive at the day of trial.
 The plaintiff or person who filed for the protective order, bears the burden of proof, and must meet that burden to get the judge to enter a final order for protection.
 But the defendant can put on evidence to defend his or herself.
 Many people often assume that because these proceedings are shorter and appear less formal than a full-blown criminal trial, the rules will be relaxed.
 That is not the case.
 The judge will expect you to know and follow the proper rules of evidence, procedures, and local courtroom policies.
 Without the assistance of an attorney, you can quickly find yourself in over your head.
 That’s why it is so important, almost even necessary, to have an attorney with you.